New Officials (never been registered before)

 STEP 5 - SafeSport Program

 All officials who are or will be 17 years old or older as of December 31st of that registration season, must complete the SafeSport Program Training course.
-SafeSport is an online training course that consists of various videos followed by a short quiz.
+SafeSport is a required annual online training course that consists of various videos followed by a short quiz.
 You must pass each quiz before you move on to the next topic.

 Once completed, it is recommended that you download your SafeSport certificate as proof of course completion.